sinsinkun/suika-clone/README.md

 - rust/cargo v1.70.0
 - bevy v0.11.3
 - bevy_rapier2d v0.22.0
+- rand v0.8.5

 I make no guarantees on compatibility.

-`cargo run` should just work for anybody on windows 11 with rust v1.70.x
+`cargo run` should just work for anybody with rust v1.70.x

+`cargo build -r` to build an executable for your OS

 ### Acknowledgements